 If you’ve been convicted of a second OWI (Iowa’s DUI) offense in the last twelve years and are being charged with OWI now, this is your “OWI, third offense.”
-(By way of comparison, if you’ve had other OWI(s) before, but the convictions happened more than twelve years ago, you’re getting charged with first offense OWI again.)
+(By way of comparison, if you’ve had other OWI(s) before, but the convictions happened more than twelve years ago, you could be charged with first offense OWI or second offense OWI again.)

 People charged with third OWI offenses often have a number of other charges come up simultaneously, such as driving with a suspended license, that should be handled contemporaneously.

 While the punishment for your first OWI may have been inconvenient and the punishment for your second OWI was likely pretty unpleasant, you’re in a lot of trouble by the time you get to your third OWI charge.
 You’re going to complete another substance abuse evaluation.
 At this point, your evaluator and the court will assess you critically.
 The state can commit you to a treatment facility if they decide it’s best.
 Your car can also be seized and forfeited to the state.
 (You did read that correctly — they can fine you and take your car this time.
 Permanently.)

 An Iowa OWI an ?
 An experienced will be able to explain the consequences of your offense.
 Ask your for guidance. will be able to explain what you’re facing after your alleged .
 After your , it will be important to talk to someone who understands the law.
 You will want to understand the consequences to your driving privileges.
 Will you need to apply for a ?
 How soon will you need